ggabbiani/OFL/docs/foundation/README.md

 ### Orientation

 3D orientation is managed by engines through the **direction** parameter actually constituted by a list containing a vector (director) and a rotation angle.
-When the direction parameter is undef the default value is used (usually +Z).
+When the direction parameter is undef the default value is used (always +Z).

 ![Default direction](800x600/pic-7.png)